-[Option B - if 9896 includes Selective Ack] For ATNPKTs containing the D-KEEPALIVE primitive, the send counter value is not incremented, the N(S) value in the ATNPKT should be set to zero by the sending entity, and the N(S) value in the received ATNPKT should be ignored by the receiving entity.
-For ATNPKTs containing the D-ACK primitive, the N(S) bits may be used to selectively acknowledge packets that are received out-of-order in relation to the N(R) value.
-The four most-to-least significant bits in N(S) correspond to the receive sequence number N(R)+4, N(R)+3, N(R)+2, and N(R)+1, respectively.
-When a bit is set to binary 1, the corresponding ATNPKT was received out-of-sequence.
-If a sending entity does not support selective acknowledgement, then the N(S) value in the D-ACK ATNPKT is set to zero.
-If a receiving entity does not support selective acknowledgement, then the N(S) value in the received D-ACK ATNPKT should be ignored.
+Doc.
+9896 Part III, is implemented by peer Airborne and Ground IPS Systems.
+When selective acknowledgement is implemented, the N(S) bits may be used to selectively acknowledge packets that were received out-of-order in relation to the N(R) value.
+The four most-to-least significant bits in N(S) correspond to the receive sequence number N(R)+4, N(R)+3, N(R)+2, and N(R)+1, respectively; when a bit is set to binary 1, the corresponding ATNPKT was received out-of-sequence.
+If the entity sending an ATNPKT containing a D-ACK primitive does not implement selective acknowledgement, then it sets the N(S) value to zero, and the receiving entity ignores the N(S) value.
+If the entity receiving an ATNPKT containing a D-ACK primitive does not implement selective acknowledgement, then the N(S) value in the received ATNPKT should be ignored.

 The N(R) field is valid for all DS primitives and carries the sequence number of the next ATNPKT that is expected to be received.
 When a dialogue is initialed using the D-START primitive, N(R) is initialized to zero.
-Thereafter, when the transmission window is set to 1, N(R) acknowledge the last received ATNPKT.
+Thereafter, when the transmission window is set to 1, N(R) acknowledges the last received ATNPKT.
 When the transmission window is greater than 1, N(R) represents a high watermark value, meaning that it acknowledges receipt of all messages up to but not including the indicated message sequence number.
-For example, if the previously received ATNPKT contains an N(R) value of 3 and a currently received ATNPKT contains an N(R) value of 7, then packets 3 through 6 were received successfully.
+For example, if the previously received ATNPKT contained an N(R) value of 3 and a currently received ATNPKT contains an N(R) value of 7, then packets 3 through 6 were received successfully.
 Likewise, for the rollover condition, if the previously received ATNPKT contained an N(R) value of 14 and a currently received ATNPKT contains an N(R) value of 1, then packets 14, 15 and 0 were received successfully.